Higher curvature corrections to the black hole Wheeler-DeWitt equation and the annihilation to nothing scenario: Summary and Discussion

 In this paper, we have reexamined the Wheeler–DeWitt (WDW) wave function in the interior region of black hole spacetimes from the perspective of effective field theory (EFT).
 Our aim was to show that the classical singularity cannot be resolved within the EFT framework and that any genuine resolution inevitably requires a UV-complete theory of quantum gravity.

 To support this viewpoint, we incorporated higher-curvature corrections into the Einstein–Hilbert action and derived the corresponding modified WDW equation in the minisuperspace approximation.
-These curvature-squared and curvature-cubed terms deform the potential in the Hamiltonian constraint and modify the interference pattern of the wave packet.
-The annihilation behavior in which the WDW wave function vanishes at $X=0$ is found to be a special feature that arises only in classical GR; once EFT corrections are included, this behavior is no longer preserved.
+These curvature-squared and curvature-cubed terms deform the potential in the Hamiltonian constraint and lead to divergent contributions to the WDW wave function.
+As a result, it is suggested that the annihilation behavior in which the WDW wave function vanishes at $X=0$ is a property specific to the WDW quantization based on general relativity without higher-curvature corrections.
+By contrast, once EFT corrections are incorporated, this behavior is no longer maintained, and divergences appear in the WDW wave function, indicating a breakdown of the effective field theory description itself.

-A key outcome of our analysis is that Yeom’s annihilation-to-nothing scenario depends critically on the specific form of the classical GR Wheeler–DeWitt equation.
-Once higher-curvature corrections are included in a consistent EFT extension, the wave function no longer vanishes at $X=0$, and the mechanism underlying the annihilation picture disappears.
-This demonstrates that the apparent singularity resolution found in the classical WDW analysis is not robust but instead an artifact of neglecting UV-sensitive corrections.
+The key outcome of our analysis is that, by consistently including higher-curvature corrections in an EFT extension, the WDW wave function develops divergences, revealing a breakdown of the effective field theory description itself.
+This suggests that resolving the singularity requires either new physical degrees of freedom beyond those captured by general relativity or dynamics that are consistently defined up to arbitrarily high energy scales.

-The broader implication is that general relativity, when regarded as a low-energy EFT, does is not capable to resolve singularities on its own.
-Any real resolution must rely on additional degrees of freedom associated with UV physics.
+The broader implication is that general relativity, when regarded as a low-energy EFT, is not capable of resolving singularities.
+Any consistent resolution must rely on additional degrees of freedom associated with UV physics or dynamics that are consistently defined up to arbitrarily high energy scales.
 The deformation of the WDW dynamics highlights the limited domain of validity of the semiclassical approximation and shows that singularity resolution must ultimately be addressed within a UV-complete theory.
 Nevertheless, our results do not invalidate Yeom’s underlying intuition; rather, they suggest that any annihilation-to-nothing–type mechanism must be formulated within a UV-complete framework beyond the reach of EFT.